LostyGuy/Uni-Schedule/README.md

 <div align='center' class='testing'>
     <h2>Yes I Do Include Automatic Tests</h2>
     <p>This project includes more than 25 unit tests.
-They check both endpoints and business logic. <br> My setup mocks database so none of operations made during tests stay on database.</p>
+They check both endpoints and business logic. <br> My setup mocks database so none of the operations made during tests stay on database.</p>
 </div>

 <hr>